humhub/humhub/protected/humhub/docs/guide/admin/advanced-configuration.md

 File Overview
 -------------

-- **common.php**  - Configuration used in Console & Web Application
+- **common.php**  - Configuration used for the Console and the Web Application
-- **web.php** - Configuration used in Web Application only
+- **web.php** - Configuration used for the Web Application only
-- **console.log** - Configuration used in Console Application only
+- **console.log** - Configuration used for the Console Application only
-- **dynamic.php** - Dynamic generated configuration - do not edit manually!
+- **dynamic.php** - Dynamically generated configuration - do not edit manually!